N8Brown/dreamhost_guides/django_passenger_wsgi_template.md

 ## Template

 The accompanying template is fairly straightforward, however, there are five sections that must be configured in order to work properly.
 Anywhere in the code that contains text between two angled brackets, `<example>`, represents a section of code that needs to be configured.
 These sections are indicated by comments at the end of a line of code referencing their corresponding sections in this guide.
+Download the template and open it in a text editor to configure.

 ![passenger_wsgi.py file](/img/passenger_wsgi.jpg)